One to one relationship in laravel

 Defining One to One Relationship In Laravel

-Let's modify model and define one to one relation between Employee and Address model.
-To define a relationship in employee model, we will create a new method address() in Employee model.
+Let’s modify the model and define one to one relation between the Employee and Address model.
+To define a relationship in the employee model, we will create a new method address() in the Employee model.
 Open app/Models/Employee.php and update as below:

 <?php